-When a woman’s mammogram confirms a lump must be further scrutinized by a biopsy, it’s difficult to squelch the imagination and stop oneself from conjuring up countless worst case scenarios.
-Women are particularly adept at imagining the worst and anticipating a biopsy can be pretty darn frightening.
-I think it’s more the idea of needles and malignancies that is terrifyingly unsettling.
+When your mammogram confirms a lump must be further scrutinized by a biopsy, it’s difficult to squelch the imagination and stop yourself from conjuring up countless worst case scenarios.
+Women are particularly adept at imagining the worst and anticipating a biopsy can be pretty darn conducive to such thoughts.
+The very idea of needles and malignancies is terrifyingly unsettling.
 Just the terms core needle biopsy, fine needle aspiration, vacuum-assisted breast biopsy, incisional biopsy and excisional biopsy sound pretty darn daunting.

-While I cannot pretend I was not terrified before my biopsy, I did perhaps surprisingly discover my biopsy experience itself was not that bad.
+While I cannot pretend I was not terrified before my biopsy, I did perhaps surprisingly discover my biopsy experience itself wasn’t that bad.
 I would not have had to be so anxious about the procedure itself.

-Whoever came up with the idea to open up “breast centers” devoted to this type procedure was a genius.
-My mother had a biopsy at the Fairview Southdale Hospital Breast Center in Bloomington, MN and mine was done at the Hers Breast Center of Luther Midlefort Hospital in Eau Claire, WI.
-Both of these facilities go out of their way to make the procedure as easy as possible on a woman.
+Whoever came up with the idea to open up breast centers devoted to this type procedure was a genius.
+Such facilities go out of their way to make the procedure as easy as possible on a woman.

-At the Hers Breast Center there was beautiful stained-glass artwork in the windows, coffee simmering and relaxing music and lighting.
-The nurses and technicians wore regular clothing and even the changing rooms exuded warmth in the deep-colored rich wooden cabinetry.
-Femininity, kindness, respect and compassion seemed to be mixed right in with the decor.
-There was respect and empathy without pity.
+At my breast center there was beautiful stained-glass artwork in the windows, coffee simmering and relaxing music and lighting.
+The nurses and technicians wore regular clothing, and even the changing rooms exuded warmth in the deep-colored rich wooden cabinetry.
+Femininity, kindness, respect and compassion were mixed right in with the decor.
 Breast center staff members understand women, breasts, cancer, fear and anxiety.
 They know they have no control over what the results of a biopsy might be, but they can control the procedure itself.
-I don’t think I have ever been treated as kindly and gently as I was that day.
+I don’t think I’ve ever been treated as kindly and gently for any other medical procedure.

 I watched the whole procedure on a computer screen observing my new enemy, the shadowy looking clump of darkness, that would determine my future.
 Ten or fifteen minutes later the procedure was over.
-After a short recovery which included plenty of time for instructions and questions, dear hubby and I were on our way home.
+After a short recovery which included plenty of time for instructions and questions, dear hubby and I were sent on our way.

 1. Review your mammogram results with your doctor and look at the area in question.

-2. Biopsies are not emergencies, so plan it to fit around your schedule (NO, this is NOT an excuse to put it off!).
+2. Biopsies are not emergencies, so plan it to fit around your schedule (this is not an excuse to put it off).

 4. Ask how long it will take to get results and how you will receive them.